plomgrading/plom/docs/returning_papers.md

           This might look slightly different...
       4. Edit the assignment to say something non-scary so no one thinks its part of their score.
       4. Publish and Immediately mute it.
+Note: see below!
       5. The name *must* be `return code` (or you will need to make changes to `11_....py`).

+  * The new autumn 2019 Canvas gradebook doesn't use "mute", instead we want the "Grade Posting Policy" set to "Manual".
+One way to do
+    this:

+      1. in Gradebook, click three dots in the relevant column header
+      2. select “Grade Posting Policy”
+      3  set to Manual

    * Export the gradebook by clicking on "export".
 Save the resulting csv file as `canvas_from_export.csv` and move it `finishing/`.
      Possibly need to select "All Sections".

-  * TODO: new Canvas gradebook doesn't use "mute", update these...

 ## Generated the files